rstruber/kibana-keyboard/README.md

-Use the space bar to toggle between auto-refresh off and 5 seconds.
+Use the space bar to toggle between auto-refresh off and last interval.

+Use 1-0 to select different intervals.

 To Install
 ==========